-• People were protected from risks associated with their health and care provision.
-Staff assessed these risks and care plans included measures to reduce or prevent potential harm to individuals.

-• People's risk assessments included areas such as support with possible choking, behaviours that challenge and weight management.
+- People were protected from risks associated with their health and care provision.
+Staff assessed these risks and care plans included measures to reduce or prevent potential harm to individuals. - People's risk assessments included areas such as support with diet and fluid intake, dementia and mobility.
 Staff were familiar with and followed people's risk management plans.
 People were supported to take positive risks in a safe way.

-• The provider had a system to record accidents and incidents.
-We viewed the accidents log and saw appropriate action had been taken where necessary.
+One person told us that they had been supported to walk without a frame which had resulted in increased strength in their legs and an ability/confidence to walk independently. - The provider had a system to record accidents and incidents.
+We viewed the accidents record and saw appropriate action had been taken where necessary.